- Board of Directors

 - Non-Discrimination Statement

 The Cranberry Marketing Committee (CMC) was established as a Federal Marketing Order in 1962 to ensure a stable, orderly supply of good quality product.
 Authority for its actions are provided under Chapter IX, Title 7, Code of Federal Regulations, referred to as the Federal Cranberry Marketing Order, which is part of the Agricultural Marketing Agreement Act of 1937, as amended.
 This Act specifies cranberries as a commodity that may be covered, regulations that may be issued, guidelines for administering the programs, and privileges and limitations granted by Congress.

 The Marketing Order has been amended several times since its inception to expand the CMC's ability to expand market development projects in domestic and international markets.
-Currently, CMC conducts generic promotion programs in the United States, Australia, South Korea, Netherlands, Austria, Switzerland, France, Poland, Czech Republic, Germany and Mexico.
+Currently, CMC conducts generic promotion programs in the United States, China, India, Mexico, Pan-Europ, Russia and South Korea.